koliseoapi/help/content/tickets/discounts.md

     parent: tickets
 ---

+You can use discounts to offer special prices to early birds, sponsors, speakers, or any other group of people.
+Discounts can be applied to all ticket classes or to a specific ticket class.

 This page explains how to create discount codes that can be applied to ticket purchases.

-## Creating discount codes
+## Creating discounts

-To create a discount:
+To create a discount code:

 1. [Log into the system]({{< ref "authentication.md" >}})
 1. In the sidebar menu, select **Events** and click on the name of your event to open the event management page.
-1. On the sidebar menu, select **Discounts** and click the **Create discount** button.
+1. On the sidebar menu, select **Tickets > Discounts** and click the **Create Discount** button.
 1. Fill the fields in the form and click the **Save** button.

 ![The discount edition page](/img/screenshots/events/discounts-edit.avif)

-The discount edition form includes the following fields:
+The following fields are available:

 - **Name**: The code that must be introduced during the ticket purchase to apply the discount.
 - **Max redemptions**: The total number of times that this discount can be used.
-Set to **1**, for single-use discount codes.
+Set to "1" for single-use discount codes.
 - **Type**: The type of discount.
 You can choose between:
   - **Percentage**: The discount will be applied as a percentage of the ticket price.
-  - **Per ticket**: The discount will be applied as a fixed amount of money per ticket.
+  - **Per ticket**: The discount will be applied as a fixed amount per ticket.
-- **Amount per ticket**: For `Per Ticket` discounts, the amount to be discounted per ticket (in the local currency of the event).
+- **Amount per ticket**: If type is "Per Ticket", the amount to be discounted per ticket in the currency of the event.
-- **Percentage**: For `Percentage` discounts, the percentage to be discounted (as a number between 0 and 100).
+- **Percentage**: If type is "Percentage", the percentage to be discounted as a number between 0 and 100.
 - **Start** and **End**: If set, the discount will be available only during this period of time.
 - **Ticket Classes**: The ticket classes that this discount can be applied to.
-If not set, this discount can be applied to all ticket classes.
+If not set, this discount can be applied to any ticket class.

-## Using a discount code
+## Using a discount

-Once the discount code has been saved, it can be used during a ticket purchase.
-To use a discount:
+Once the discount has been saved, it can be used during a ticket purchase.
+To use a discount code:

 1. Navigate to the ticket purchase page.
 2. Introduce the number of tickets that you want to purchase.
 The page should display the amount to pay under the **Total** section.